ajinkyakadu/LiquidET_NatComm2024/README.md

 - A standard desktop computer with at least 32 GB of RAM.
 - A modern CPU (tested on Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz).
 - A GPU with at least 8 GB of memory (tested with Nvidia RTX 2070).

+### Dependencies
+- **ASTRA-Toolbox**: This toolbox provides the computational framework for modeling tomographic operators.
+We have tested it with the version 2.1.0 (with is the latest version as of 2024). [link](https://astra-toolbox.com/)
+- **SPOT**: This toolbox facilitates modeling of tomography and other similar operators as a linear operator. [link](https://www.cs.ubc.ca/labs/scl/spot/index.html)
+- **MinConf Optimization Pacakge**: This package provides all the necessary tools to optimize the various objective involved including the ones for CS-DART objective with the constraints involved. [link](https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)

 ## Installation Guide